-The story that the soldiers spread in order to explain the empty tomb was likewise utterly ridiculous.
-It was an obvious lie:
+The story which the soldiers spread to explain the empty tomb was an obvious lie:

 "They gave the soldiers money and told them to explain that the disciples had come at night and stolen the body while they were asleep.
 That story is so obviously false that Matthew does not even bother to refute it!
 What judge would listen to you if you said that while you were asleep, your neighbor came into your house and stole your television set?
 Who knows what goes on while he's asleep?
 Testimony like this would be laughed out of any court."
 (Little, Know Why You Believe, p63-64)